E-waste can’t go in any of your bins. Find your nearest e-waste drop-off points.

 On this page

-E-waste – or electronic waste – is growing 3 times faster than any other waste stream.
+E-waste (electronic waste) is growing 3 times faster than any other waste stream.
 E-waste contains potentially hazardous and valuable materials, which don‘t belong in landfill.

 E-waste should not be put in your rubbish or recycling bin.